-- D. Along watercourses with a designated Regulatory Floodway no encroachments, including fill, new construction, substantial improvements, and other developments are allowed within the floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practices that the proposed encroachment would not result in any increase in flood levels within the community during the base flood discharge.
-(Added March 13, 2007) - E. Until a Regulatory Floodway is designated along watercourses, no new construction, substantial improvements, or other development (including fill) shall be permitted within Zones AE on the FIRM, unless it is demonstrated by the applicant that the cumulative effect of the proposed development, when combined with all existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.
-(Added March 13, 2007)
+D. Along watercourses with a designated Regulatory Floodway no encroachments, including fill, new construction, substantial improvements, and other developments are allowed within the floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practices that the proposed encroachment would not result in any increase in flood levels within the community during the base flood discharge.
+[Added March 13, 2007]

+E. Until a Regulatory Floodway is designated along watercourses, no new construction, substantial improvements, or other development (including fill) shall be permitted within Zones AE on the FIRM, unless it is demonstrated by the Applicant that the cumulative effect of the proposed development, when combined with all existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.
+[Added March 13, 2007]

-- A. In special flood hazard areas the Building Inspector shall determine the 100-year flood elevation in the following order of precedence according to the data available: - a.
+4.9.8 A. In special flood hazard areas the Building Inspector shall determine the 100-year flood elevation in the following order of precedence according to the data available:

+- a.
 In Zone AE, refer to the elevation data provided in the community's Flood Insurance Study and accompanying FIRM. - b.
-In Zone A, the Building Inspector shall obtain, review, and reasonably utilize any 100-year flood elevation data available from any federal, state or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals) (Amended March 13, 2007) - B. The Building Inspector's 100-year flood elevation determination will be used as criteria for requiring in Zone A and AE that: - 1, all new construction or substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the 100-year flood elevation. - 2. that all new construction or substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the 100-year flood level; or together with attendant utility and sanitary facilities, shall: - i. be flood proofed so that below the 100-year flood elevation that structure is water tight with walls substantially impermeable to the passage of water;
+In Zone A, the Building Inspector shall obtain, review, and reasonably utilize any 100-year flood elevation data available from any federal, state or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals) [Amended March 13, 2007]

+B. The Building Inspector's 100-year flood elevation determination will be used as criteria for requiring in Zone A and AE that:

+- 1. All new construction or substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the 100-year flood elevation. - 2.
+That all new construction or substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the 100-year flood level; or together with attendant utility and sanitary facilities, shall: - Be flood proofed so that below the 100-year flood elevation that structure is water tight with walls substantially impermeable to the passage of water, - Have structural components capable of resisting, hydrostatic and hydrodynamic loads and the effect of buoyancy; and - Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section